nithyaramakrishnan/data-shield/manage.md

 4. Enter the name of your Docker image and tag it with a label.

 5. Click **Create**.
-The build is added to your whitelist.
+The build is added to your allow list.
 You can approve the build in the **Tasks** tab.

 ## Approving tasks
 {: #em-tasks}

-When an application is whitelisted, it is added to the list of pending requests in the **Tasks** tab of the Enclave Manager UI.
+When an application is allow listed, it is added to the list of pending requests in the **Tasks** tab of the Enclave Manager UI.
 You can use the UI to approve or deny the request.
 {: shortdesc}

 1. [Sign in](/docs/data-shield?topic=data-shield-enclave-manager#em-signin) to the Enclave Manager and go to the **Tasks** tab.